edsu/inkdroid.org/cv-short.md

 304 Brewster Court, Silver Spring, MD 20901\\
 \end{center}

-I am a recovering software developer with two decades of experience working at the intersection of libraries, archives and the World Wide Web.
-I study and work with the Web as a sociotechnical system, with a particular eye to its evolving architecture and practices of curation and preservation.
-I also help to keep the lights on at the Maryland Institute for Technology in the Humanities.
+I am a software developer with two decades of experience working at the intersection of libraries, archives and the World Wide Web.
+I study and work with the web as a sociotechnical system, with a particular eye to its evolving architecture and practices of curation and preservation.

 ## Experience